DADAO: Decoupled Accelerated Decentralized Asynchronous Optimization: Practical Implementation

 \section{Practical Implementation}

-In this section, we describe in more details the implementation of our algorithm.
-As we did not physically executed our method on a compute network but rather carried it out on a single machine, all the asynchronous computations and communications had to be simulated.
-Thus, we will first discuss the method we followed to simulate our asynchronous framework, before detailing the practical steps of our algorithm through a pseudo-code.
+In this section, we describe in more detail the implementation of our algorithm.
+As we did not physically execute our method on a compute network but carried it out on a single machine, all the asynchronous computations and communications had to be simulated.
+Thus, we will first discuss the method we followed to simulate our asynchronous framework before detailing the practical steps of our algorithm through a pseudo-code.